byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 The Soil is a dynamic and complex cycle of life, death and rebirth.
 Of which humans have yet to understand.

-**Commonly known as topsoil, essential for all life.
+**Commonly known as topsoil and essential for all life.
 Creating fertile terrain for new growth, strengthening immunity and offers nutrients needed for soil organisms to regenerate.**

 The current high erosion rates throughout the world are of great concern because of the slow rate of topsoil renewal; it takes approximately 500 years for 2.5 cm layer of fertile topsoil to form under agricultural conditions.